MADE-Apps/MADE.NET/docs/articles/features/media-image.md

 # Using the Media Image package

+The Media Image package is designed to be used in applications that require image processing.

 ## Loading Windows StorageFile thumbnails into an Image with LoadStorageFileThumbnailImageBehavior

 The `MADE.Media.Image.Behaviors.LoadStorageFileThumbnailImageBehavior` is a custom behavior built on the [Microsoft XAML behaviors SDK](https://github.com/Microsoft/XamlBehaviors).